Skip to Content

 Is it normal for puppies to have sloppy poo?

-However, persistent loose poop lasting over 48 hours warrants a vet check to rule out serious health concerns.
+However, if loose poop persists beyond 48 hours or worsens, you’ll want to consult your vet to rule out parasites, infections, or other health concerns.

 At what age should puppy poop be solid?